 The 5 Best Hybrid Event Platforms

-Here are our top 5 picks for the best hybrid event platform (in alphabetical order):
+Here are our top 5 picks for the best hybrid event platform:

-- Communique Conferencing offers an engagement rich virtual and hybrid event platform powered by A.I..
+- Communique Hybrid Event Platform offers an engagement rich virtual and hybrid event platform powered by A.I..
 The technology delivers Netflix style networking matching and content suggestions based on the users profile and activities during the event.
 Participants can visit virtual booths, schedule appointments and engage with reps, network with other attendees, and participate in interactive sessions.
-The 3D environment is incredibly realistic and mirror what you would experience at an in-person trade show.
+The hybrid conference platform scales to 100,000+ concurrent attendees and is ISO 27001 certified for data security compliance.
+The mobile event app provides contactless check-in for on-site attendees, access to sessions, booths, agenda, and networking.
 The platform also comes with audience engagement tools like polling and live Q&A’s.
-The hybrid conference platform scales to 100,000+ concurrent attendees and is ISO 27001 certified for data security compliance.
 Finally, the company provides a dedicated project manager, Webinar manager and a dedicated live day support team to assist attendees, presenters and the organizer.

 - Intrado is a platform built for enterprise organizations.
 Almost everything on the event platform is customizable, which is great if branding is important.What’s great about Intrado is that after your virtual event, the platform remains accessible for several months.
 Setting up your virtual event takes a heap of effort, so being able to get value out of the work you put in for many months is a great benefit.With Intrado, you have extensive sponsorship capabilities.
 Sponsors can customize their virtual event booth and there is live chat functionality.

-- B2Match is a great fit for any networking heavy conference.
+- B2Match is a great fit for any networking focused conference.
 The platform also includes built-in ticketing and online payment, and instant chat and messaging.

 - ON24 pivoted several years ago to focus 100% on Webinars.
 ON24’s webinar platform is widely adopted by companies globally.
 ON24 also provides a virtual event platform.
 The platform works best if the number of live attendees doesn’t exceed 5000 people.
 ON24 includes networking and gamification capabilities.
 The virtual event platform is configurable by administrators via WYSIWYG editor.
 Similarly to their webinar platform, the virtual event platform also allows you to sync data to your marketing automation systems.